 Trieva Scanlan, MD, a Scripps pediatrician, thinks the best approach to getting reluctant children to accept the new law is straightforward honesty.
 “Children who are between 6 and 8 are old enough to understand reason.
 So parents need to tell them there are two very good reasons to get into the booster seat,” she says.
 “First, it will keep them safe if something bad should happen while mom or dad is driving, because they could get hurt if there were and accident without the booster seat.
 And second, it would cost a lot of money if a police officer saw them in the front seat or out of a booster seat and their parents got a ticket.”

-Dr. Scanlan doesn’t think bribery is not a good approach to gain compliance.
+Dr. Scanlan thinks bribery isn't a good approach to gain compliance.
 “Be firm, be consistent, be logical and don’t engage in argument,” she advises.

 While the new law applies to most cars and children, there are a few exceptions.
 According to the CHP, children may continue to ride in a front seat if: